jstewmc/rtf/README.md

 	->getIsBold();      // returns true
 ```

-Once a document has been rendered (i.e., the `read()` or `load()` methods have been called) it's style has been computed.
-Any changes to the document, like inserting or removing elements, will cause a re-render of the new (or old) element's parent group.
+Once a document has been rendered (i.e., the document's `read()` or `load()` method has been called), it's style has been computed.
+Any changes to the document, like inserting or removing elements, will cause a re-render of the element's parent group.

 ## Contributing

 Obviously, the biggest area that needs some love is control words and control symbols.
 This library supports a paltry few.
-I didn't really need many for my purposes.
-So, I didn't make them.
-However, I designed the library so control words and control symbols could be added at will.
+I didn't really need many control words for my purposes.
+So, I didn't create them.
+However, I designed the library so control words and control symbols could be easily added.

-If you're interested, see [CONTRIBUTING.md](https://github.com/jstewmc/rtf/blob/master/CONTRIBUTING.md) for details.
+If you're interested in contributing, see [CONTRIBUTING.md](https://github.com/jstewmc/rtf/blob/master/CONTRIBUTING.md) for details.

 ## TODO

 There are few things I'd like to work on going forward:

+* *Other formats* - It would be nice to be able to convert an RTF document to another format like HTML, plain-text, or XML.
-* *Performance* - I haven't had much of an opportunity to test the library on large files yet.
+* *Optimization* - I haven't had much of an opportunity to test the library's performance on large files yet.
 I didn't want to get stuck prematurely optimizing.
 So, I barely optimized anything.
 It might be nice to do a little performance testing.
 * *Search for elements* - For now, there is no way to search for an element like the DOM's `getElementByTagName()` or jQuery's `find()` and `filter()` methods.
 I'd like to add that.
 * *Adding extensions* - I designed the library to make it easy to add control words and control symbols.
-However, I haven't thought about adding a library of control words and symbols yet.
+However, I haven't thought about adding a library of control words and symbols yet (my ultimate goal).
 * *Style magic methods* - I'm not totally happy about users having to know where a state's properties belong.
 For example, if a user wants to check if a text element is bold, they have to know to call `$element->getStyle()->getCharacter()->getIsBold();`.
 They have to know that the `isBold` property belongs to the character-state.
 A magic method that abstracts away the underlying state structure might be better (e.g., `$element->getStyle()->getIsBold();`).
+* *Destinations* - The RTF specification includes "destinations" and the ignored control word.
+I'd like to support that.

 ## Author